atulkamble/azure-artifacts-devops-demo/README.md

 # azure-artifacts-devops-demo

-Here’s a **basic to advanced overview of Azure Artifacts** with sample code and usage examples in CI/CD using **Azure Pipelines**.
+**Basic to advanced overview of Azure Artifacts** with sample code and usage examples in CI/CD using **Azure Pipelines**.
 Azure Artifacts lets you create, host, and share packages (NuGet, npm, Maven, Python, Universal) from public and private sources.

 ---